Samwise74/Writeups/droids4-picoCTF-2019/README.md

 }
 ```
 ####
-### Step 1: Patching the file
+## Step 1: Patching the file
 The first thing we need to do is patch the file.
 The problem is that the function that returns the flag is never called.
-The place that we'd expect to see it is replaced with `"call it"`, a hint from the author no doubt.
+The place that we'd expect to see it is replaced with `"call it"`, a hint from the challenge author no doubt.
 To call the function, we need to edit the `FlagstaffHill.smali` file.
 ```
+const/4 v5, 0x0

 if-eqz v5, :cond_ba

 const-string v5, "call it" #this is the part we need to change

 return-object v5
 ```
-Replace the middle line with
+Remove the first line and replace the middle line with
 ```
 invoke-static {p0}, Lcom/hellocmu/picoctf/FlagstaffHill;->cardamom(Ljava/lang/String;)Ljava/lang/String;`.
+```
 This will call the function that returns the flag when we input the correct password.
-```

 Next, we need to recompile the app so we can run the patched version.
 Run apktool again with `java -jar apktool.jar build -o patched-four.apk four/`.

 Now that we've patched the app, we need to sign it so we can actually install it.
-Fortunately, both the tools we need come pre-shipped with Java.
+Fortunately, both the tools we need come pre-installed with Java.
 First, we need to create a key using keytool:
 ```
 keytool -genkey -v -keystore my-release-key.keystore -alias alias_name -keyalg RSA -keysize 2048 -validity 10000
 ```